Aaronzijingcai/Aaronzijingcai.github.io/_pages/about.md

 ---

 <!-- ## About me -->
 <br>Hi!
 I am Zijing Cai.
+I am a first-year M.S. candidate at the University of Science Technology of China.

 Previously, I received a B.S. in Computer Science and Technology(advised by [Prof. Hua Zhang](https://scie.zjgsu.edu.cn/zh-hans/node/381)) from the Zhejiang Gongshang University in 2024.

 My research interests lie broadly in language model - check my [publications](https://aaronzijingcai.github.io//publications/) or [CV(PDF)](https://aaronzijingcai.github.io//cv/) for more information.
 I am open to other topics as well; feel free to shoot me an email if you'd like to chat!

-(This webpage was last updated on **Jan.
+(This webpage was last updated on **Mar.
 2025**)

 ## Research Interests
 * **Pre-trained Language Model**, investigating how to leverage the rich prior knowledge in pre-trained language models to accomplish general tasks, with a particular focus on machine reading comprehension and prompt-based learning frameworks.